 October 11, 2016 | Web Design

 It’s that time of year.
-You may be creating a budget with plans to upgrade your web site in 2017.
-Or, you may be hoping to fast-pace your web site project and launch your updated site at the start of 2017.
+You may be creating a budget with plans to upgrade your web site in the coming year.
+Or, you may be hoping to fast-pace your web site project and launch your updated site at the start of next year.

 Before you jump into the process, it’s helpful to create a list of what you want to improve.
 Defining your goals will help you understand what features are most essential to your new web site, who is the best partner for you, how much money you might expect to spend and how long it will take.

 Face it, getting a new web site finished is a big project.
 If you are clear with these details, the whole process is going to go a lot smoother.